slopsang/Stacked-Bar/README.md

 \# param1(number)

-> This number (between 0 and 1) indicates the width of our bars.
-A value of 1 means that our bars will be the maximum width and will be touching.
-A value of 0.5 means our bars will have space between them equal to the width of our bar.
+> This number (between 0 and 1.09) indicates the width of our bars.
+A value of 1.09 means that our bars will be the maximum width and will be touching.
+A value of 0.5 means our bars will have space between them slightly greater than the width of each bar.
 A value of 0 (not recommended) means the width of the bars will be 0 and not be able to be seen.